testcontainers/testcontainers-go/docs/features/configuration.md

 case with underscore separators, preceded by `TESTCONTAINERS_` - e.g. `ryuk.disabled` becomes
 `TESTCONTAINERS_RYUK_DISABLED`.

-If any keys conflict, the value will be taken on the basis of the first value found in:

 ### Supported properties

 _Testcontainers for Go_ provides a struct type to represent the configuration: